 I sigh again.
 “I guess you’re right.”

-“Now go see him.
-Now I’m pretty sure you two probably planned to meet up or something, so go.
+“Now go and see him.
+I’m pretty sure you two probably planned to meet up or something.
 We can catch up in a bit.”

 I smile.
-“All right, I’ll see you,” I say, and then head up the staircase.
+“All right, I’ll see you.”
+I then head up the staircase.

 The whole while I am climbing up the staircase, I can feel my heart pounding in my chest.
 Why was I so nervous?
 It’s not as if he didn’t already know how I feel.
 We had had a long talk about it before I left for the summer.
 So why was I feeling like I was going to faint?